Wollivan/SquadronLeader/advanced_rules.md

 This rule prevents a pilot from being stuck when they are being tailed by an opponent.

 - The Split S costs 4 altitude to execute.
-- Turn plane token 180° at the end of the maneuver.
+- Turn the plane token 180° at the end of the maneuver.
 - Players cannot perform a Split S and gain altitude in the same round.

 ![split-s](https://user-images.githubusercontent.com/91621088/212528018-d6794ec1-d06e-4aab-9836-c2f4ba803637.png)